The Research Integrity Group is concerned with promoting responsible conduct in research.

 The Research Integrity Group ensures that all University of Sydney research is conducted in accordance with state acts and national codes of practice.
 All new and existing animal and human research ethics applications are processed and monitored by the Research Integrity Unit which serves as the point of contact for the Animal Ethics and the Human Research Ethics committees.

-More information about the research ethics process is available here.
+More information about the research ethics process is available at the Reserach Support website.

 University of Sydney staff and students who intend to conduct research involving human participants as part of an honours, diploma, masters, doctorate or other higher degree must apply for approval from the University’s Human Research Ethics Committee (HREC).
 Research must be granted HREC approval before it can commence.
 The HREC does not give retrospective approval.